antx-code/pocx/README.md

 # pocx
 A Simple, Fast and Powerful poc engine tools was built by antx, which support synchronous mode and asynchronous mode.

+## Description
+pocx is a simple, fast and powerful poc engine tools, which support synchronous mode and asynchronous mode. pocx also support some useful features, which like fofa search and parse assets to verify.
+You also can use smart method to verify some special assets by using ceyeio, which it is cannot return or display the result.

 ## Install

 ```bash